Taiji Ball DVD

 In addition, practitioners should practice Pulling Qi, Stretching Qi (Chen Qi), sections 2 & 3 of Body Mind Method (see the long version of Body Mind Form above) and rotating the shoulders.
 The shoulder rotations should be as big as possible, to massage the heart qi and blood.

 Teacher Wei adds that happiness is especially important for the heart, keeping the emotions stable and positive.
-In qigong terms, when we laugh the heart hormones “come out” and change the heart energy.
+In qigong terms, when we laugh the heart hormones are activated and change the heart energy.
 He says this means that every day we should smile and focus on the positive, to nourish and strengthen our heart.

 Pulling Qi